marakana/advanced-java-20121029/README.md

 ---------------

   - Composite: multiple implementations of a common interface, some of which may recursively contain instances of the interface.
 Example: expressions with sub-expressions in a parse tree.

+  - Visitor: avoid polluting a composite (above) data structure with orthogonal concerns.
+Define a "Visitor" interface with visit() methods for each composite implementation case, and define an accept() method in the composite interface which takes a visitor.
+Example: multiple serializers and evaluators for expressions.